Advertiser Disclosure

 KOHO’s prepaid card was previously licensed by Visa; however, it is now offered under a Mastercard license.

-Users earn 1% cash back on grocery purchases and bill payments and up to 10% cash back at select partners.
+Users earn 1% cash back on grocery and transportation purchases and up to 5% higher rates at select partners.
+They also earn a 5% interest rate on their deposits.

 When you sign up for the card, you can choose from four colour designs.
 You also get a virtual card you can easily add to Google Pay, Apple Pay, etc.

-For even more features, you can upgrade to KOHO Premium and earn higher cash back rates while paying no-FX fees abroad.
+For even more features, you can upgrade to the paid plans and earn higher cash back rates while paying no-FX fees abroad.

 KOHO Prepaid Mastercard